You know, we've been destroying Democrats all day.

 This is what we just completed.

-And those links are now at the top of the homepage at Rush Limbaugh.com under the headline free video iPod exclusive.
+And those links are now at the top of the homepage at rushlimbaugh.com under the headline free video iPod Exclusive.

-Click for Sergeant Clay Smith Videos optimized for your video iPod.
+Click for Sergeant Clay Smith videos optimized for your video iPod.

-It'll uh it'll perfect that you can then import it into your iTunes, and that way you can get it onto your iPod or your device.
+You can then import it into your iTunes, and that way you can get it onto your iPod or your device.

-And now these videos not just downloadable, but now they are portable.
+And now these videos, not just downloadable, but now they are portable.

-So this is what we've done, and it's uh uh as as I say, when we announced earlier this week that uh on on September or December 12th, we will be uh uh video podcasting uh 90 seconds each day.
+And it's as I say, when we announced earlier this week that on September or December 12th, we will be video podcasting 90 seconds each day.

-For those of you who already subscribed to the uh website and availed yourselves of the opportunity for the free podcast.
+For those of you who already subscribe to the website and avail yourselves of the opportunity for the free podcast, so we're going to add these 90-second updates every day in the form of video.

 And as I said, this is just the beginning.

-Because we are on the technological cutting edge, and we know that uh this audience is one of the most technologically advanced and astute and interested audiences.
+We got all kinds of plans here because we are on the technological cutting edge, and we know that this audience is one of the most technologically advanced and astute and interested audiences.

-As you know, Comp USA is uh one of our major sponsors.
+Speaking of which, I have to tell you this: as you know, Comp USA is one of our major sponsors.

 And I'm pretty technologically advanced.

-I mean, I I'm I I love that stuff.
+I mean, I love that stuff.

-It's the it's the D H or D S C whatever, N1.
+It's the DH or DSC, whatever, N1.

-It's it's a Cybershot N1.
+It's a CyberShot N1.

-N as in nude.
+N as in nude one.

 And I started playing with it last night.